The $P_2^1$ Margolis homology of connective topological modular forms: Introduction

 Then, since the $\Q_i$ are derivations, it can be easily seen that

+In this paper, we give a complete calculation of $\MM(\tmf^{\sma r}, \PP_2^1)$ for arbitrary $r \geq 1$.
+In fact, the calculation for $r >1$ follows from the case $r =1$, because after forgetting the internal grading one can construct a non-canonical isomorphism (see Section \ref{sec:misc})

-In this paper, we give a complete calculation of the $\Pt$ Margolis homology for $\tmf$; in fact, we compute $\MM(\tmf^{\sma r}, \PP_2^1)$ for arbitrary $r$.
-More specifically, we give an iterated algorithm (see Definition~\ref{defn:name}) that constructs an $\Ft$-basis of $\MM(\tmf, \Pt)$.
+For the case $r =1$, we give an iterated algorithm (see Definition~\ref{defn:name}) that constructs an $\Ft$-basis of $\MM(\tmf, \Pt)$.
 We give a complete description of $\MM(\tmf, \Pt)$ in Theorem~\ref{thm:basistmf} which is the main result of this paper.
+Although $\MM(\tmf, \PP_2^1)$ is not an algebra, we notice that $\MM(\tmf, \PP_2^1)$ is a module over an infinitely generated exterior algebra $\mathcal{S}$ (see Lemma~\ref{lem:S} for a description of $\mathcal{S}$).
+Theorem~\ref{thm:basistmf} also describes $\MM(\tmf, \Pt)$ as an $\SS$-module.

+The key tool we use is the \emph{length spectral sequence} \eqref{LSS}, which we define in Section \ref{Sec:Margolis}.
+The length spectral sequence admits a $d_0$ differential and a $d_2$ differential and collapses at the $E_3$ page.
+The Leibniz rule does hold for the $d_0$, but not for $d_2$.
+In order to work around this issue, we notice that the $E_2$ page admits an action of $\SS$ (i.e. $d_2$ are $\SS$ linear) and we use it to simplify the computation of $E_{\infty}=E_3$.

+We also notice that almost identical calculations lead to a complete description of $\MM( (B\mathbb{Z}/2^{\times n})_+, \Pt)$.
 The methods developed in this paper can be considered as a blueprint for computations of $P_t^1$ Margolis homology of a variety of other $\Steen$-modules.

+Our calculations of $\MM(\tmf^{\sma r}, \Pt)$ have many applications, as the spectrum $\tmf$ has a wide range of applications, particularly in chromatic homotopy theory.
+First note that the cohomology of $\tmf$, as a module over the Steenrod algebra $\Steen$, is isomorphic to (see \cite{HopkinsMahowald}, \cite{Mathew_tmf})

-To demonstrate this point, we also calculate $\MM( (B\mathbb{Z}/2^{\times n})_+, \Pt)$.
-However, we specifically choose to work with the spectrum $\tmf^{\sma r}$ as it lies in the confluence of various problems that the authors are interested in.
-We will describe them after we make the following observation.
-Because of \eqref{eqn:homologytmf} and a change of ring isomorphism, the $E_2$ page of the Adams spectral sequence converging to $\tmf_* X$ (for a spectrum $X$) is
+where $\Steen(2)$ is the subalgebra of $\Steen$ generated by $\Sq^1, \Sq^2$ and $\Sq^4$.
+This, and a change of rings isomorphism, imply that the $E_2$ page of the Adams spectral sequence converging to $\tmf_* X$ (for a spectrum $X$) is

 One can detect infinite families in the $E_2$ page via the map The codomain of $q$ can be understood by calculating $\MM(X, \Pt)$.
-Note that where $|h_{2,1}| =(1,6)$.
-Note that
+Note that where $|h_{2,1}| =(1,6)$ and

 accounts for all the elements with positive $s$ filtration.
 This shows that the knowledge of $\MM(X, \Pt)$ is crucial in detecting patterns in the $E_2$-page of \eqref{tmfass}.